-lcon Property Description Q Lasso Sets the selection mode to Lasso, which allows you to select multiple items by drawing a lasso around them.
-TIP When this option is enabled, you can press and hold the Alt key to temporarily use Marquee mode.
-Marquee Sets the selection mode to Marquee, which allows you to select multiple items by drawing a rectangle around them.
-TIP When this option is enabled, you can press and hold the Alt key to temporarily use Lasso mode.
-Show Centerline Editor Controls When enabled, selecting several control points will make a manipulator bounding box appear.
+lcon Property Description Q Selection Mode Allows you to choose the method to visually select multiple elements: Lasso: Allows you to select multiple elements by drawing a lasso around them with your mouse.
+Marquee: Allows you to select multiple elements by drawing a rectangle around them.
+This is faster, as you only need to drag your mouse from one corner of the rectangle to its opposite corner, but it may not be as precise as you want.
+TIP You can press and hold the Alt key to temporarily use the other selection mode.
+1. K Show Centerline Editor Controls When enabled, selecting several control points will make a manipulator bounding box appear.
 You can use this manipulator to scale and rotate the selection of points.